 They have been invited based on their capacity to actively contribute to relevant initiatives and their existing dedication to improving practices in the ethical sourcing, verification and reporting of stories that emerge online.
 Each partner may have up to four representatives who are committed to sharing knowledge, devising policies and contributing to the development of tools and training.

-Our academic partners are from institutions that have programs in journalism, communications, computer science or human rights with faculty dedicated to the issues and challenges addressed by First Draft.
-Academic partners are invited to conduct and contribute to relevant research projects and will be granted access to a 15 week newsgathering and verification curriculum featuring teaching materials, learner guides, class activities, instructional videos and interactive resources.
+Our academic and research partners are from institutions that have programs in journalism, communications, computer science or human rights with faculty dedicated to the issues and challenges addressed by First Draft, and research or fact-checking teams.
+Academic and research partners are invited to conduct and contribute to relevant research projects and will be granted access to a 15-week newsgathering and verification curriculum featuring teaching materials, learner guides, class activities, instructional videos and interactive resources.

 We are a non-profit